 Disclosure: This post contains links to items you can purchase that we make a commission on.

 What is a Seafood Boil?

-A true community eating tradition that goes over many generations and different areas of the country.
+A true community eating tradition that dates back over many generations and different areas of the country.
 They originally were rooted in the Gulf coastal regions in the south, the Carolinas as well as the New England coastal region.
-This is what a seafood boils are known as.

 Is Slow Cooker Shrimp Boil Really Easy to Make?